Introduction to Quality Management System

 - Quality Instrument: In order to make quality deliverables available to the customers, it is important to use quality instruments.
 This makes efficient working processes a reality.

 - Document Control: Every step in each process needs to be documented.
 It should be done sincerely.
-Simple language should be put into use which is understandable by one and all and should get rid of ambiguity by being precise.
+Simple language should be put into use that is understandable by one and all and should get rid of ambiguity by being precise.
 But it is not necessary for every team member to get access to every document and read it.
 S/he should only read the ones s/he requires to read.
 So, document control is equally important.

 Benefits of Quality Management System